6feet/6feet.github.io/README.md

 The design of the device was inspired by the evil eyes, an object believed to confer protection upon its possessor.

-*A video or image of the prototype/testing will come here*
+*A video or image of the prototype/testing will be added here*

 ### Design Approaches